MemeGamer/RealTime_ObjectDetection_Yolo/README.md

 OpenCv,
 numpy

-if you want the realtime Object to audio gtts, os, playsound,
+if you want the realtime Object to audio: gtts, os, playsound,